decodersifat/Numerical_Method/README.md

-This repository show 3 method to find the root of an equation using python.
+This repository show 3 methods to find the root of an equation using python.

 Methods are:

-  #Bisection Method
+  #1 Bisection Method

-  #Regula Falsi Method
+  #2 Regula Falsi Method

-  #Secant Method
+  #3 Secant Method